 Toronto is comprised of a patchwork of interesting neighborhoods: one minute you're immersed in the financial district's suit-clad crowd, but five minutes on a streetcar and you're in the funky, alternative West Queen West district.
 When it comes to choosing which to visit during your trip to the capital city of Ontario, the following are all centrally located and easily accessible on foot or by public transit.

-Queen West / West Queen West
+Queen Street West / West Queen West

 The Distillery District hosts numerous interesting festivals and events and has the Soulpepper theatre where you can catch a play.
 There are also several restaurants and coffee shops.

 Boundaries: The district can be found at Mill Street from Parliament to Cherry streets and is about a 15-minute walk from Union Station or half an hour from the Eaton Centre.

 St. Lawrence is a formerly industrial district that was revitalized in the 1970s.
 This neighborhood, which Jane Jacobs helped plan, is hailed as a successful blend of residential and commercial.
 Its focal point, St. Lawrence Market, is the city's biggest fresh-food market, which formerly served as a city hall and jail.

 Boundaries: St. Lawrence is bordered by Yonge, Front, and Parliament streets and is not far from the Distillery District, though it's about a 20-minute walk from the Eaton Centre.